ritik44/AI-Voice-Bot/README.md

 # AI-Voice-Bot

-VoiceAIAssistant is a Python-based, voice-controlled artificial intelligence assistant that can perform a variety of tasks and engage in natural language conversations.
+AI-Voice-Bot is a Python-based, voice-controlled artificial intelligence assistant that can perform a variety of tasks and engage in natural language conversations.
 It is designed to make your daily activities more convenient and interactive.

 ## Features